-In 2016 I have divorced from her legally in my country Jordan, I am now married to an Italian girl living in London, pregnant and I want to be beside her I need a EEA visa that give me the rights to work in UK for me my wife and my baby Can you please help me in this matter?
+In 2016 I have divorced from her legally in my country Jordan, I am now married to an Italian girl living in London, pregnant and I want to be beside her I need an EEA visa that gives me the rights to work in the UK for me my wife and my baby Can you please help me in this matter?
 Let me know asap please... thank you.

 Thank you for your immigration enquiry.
 Reiss Edwards are experts in EEA regulations and prepare and submit very many for the Home Office to consider.

 With regards to your question, simply put, you are potentially eligible to apply for an EEA Residence Card, but I need to ask for further facts from you.
 As I do not have these on file now, I will instead provide you with a breakdown of the relevant EEA regulations which the Home Office will apply until the regulations are no longer effective in the UK (after Brexit).